 The Master of Education in School Counseling program requires 49 graduate hours of coursework and an internship as specified below.
 In addition, licensure requires an internship and passing of PRAXIS.
-Those without teaching licensure and/or classroom experience are required to complete an additional practicum in a K-12 public classroom setting and to complete EDU 530 Professional Reflective Seminar.
+Those without teaching licensure and/or classroom experience are required to complete an additional practicum in a K-12 public classroom setting.